Akazz-L/unet-image-segmentation/inference/README.md

 - the HW resources

 ### Endpoint
-Finally create the endpoin by selecting the previous endpoint configuration which will automatically start an instance and deploy the container
+Finally create the endpoinr by selecting the previous endpoint configuration which will automatically start an instance and deploy the container